CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Action Type:** Action
     - **Power Point Cost:** 4*
     - **Requirements:** PL4
-    - **Description:** You continously fire at an enemy or surface you can see within 10u.
+    - **Description:** You continuously fire at an enemy or surface you can see within 10u.
 All characters within a 3u-radius circle are dealt (PMd4 + AGI) PHS damage and suffer a penalty die to their next power roll until your next turn, even if the damage is resisted.
 Additionally, you might apply an ammunition effect.
 - **Beanbag**
     - **Action Type:** Action
     - **Power Point Cost:** 4